Updated March 6, 2023

 SOAP as the person who packages the shipping box.

 HTTP as the delivery truck that delivers the package.

 - A SOAP message usually will be bundled within the soap envelope.
-HTTP does not act as an adapter in adapter engine, but soap is actually an adapter i.e. HTTP doesn’t require a communication channel for its communication, but SOAP requires that.
+HTTP does not act as an adapter in the adapter engine, but soap is actually an adapter, i.e. HTTP doesn’t require a communication channel for its communication, but SOAP requires that.
 Users can send soap messages using the SOAP client.

-- When a user needs to send his/her Data to XI from a Webservice, user’s SOAP adapter is used.
+- When a user needs to send his/her Data to XI from a Webservice, the user’s SOAP adapter is used.

 Example: <i>How can I make use of SOAP Sender Adapter without using any tools like XML Spy etc….</i>